 When engaging in any sort of social campaign, make sure that you have someone ready to answer questions online.
 If you prefer to answer a specific question offline, make sure to answer them first publicly and ask them to email you.

 You should also actively engage when a press release gets picked up and shared on social media.
 These are opportunities to convert questions and compliments into customers.

-An effective marketing strategy helps in developing goods and services with the best profit-making potentials.
+An effective marketing strategy helps in developing goods and services with the best profit-making potential.
 It is also useful in addressing the areas affected by organizational growth so you can better develop a plan to cater to your customer needs.
 However, it is also important to consider money-saving strategies so it’ll be a win-win situation for your business.